Rimac Concept One: Specifications

 With a total output of 913 kW and 1600 Nm of torque, the Concept One accelerates from 0–100 km/h in 2.5 seconds and has an electronically limited top speed of 211 mph.
 Each wheel is powered by a separate liquid-cooled permanent magnet synchronous electric motor and controlled by the so-called "All Wheel Torque Vectoring System" that distributes the power to the wheels in accordance with user setup and driving conditions.
 The car features carbon ceramic brakes for improved stopping power.
 Also, the car has the ability to switch the power from front-wheel to rear-wheel drive or to equally distribute the power between all wheels.

-The motors are powered by a 90 kWh Lithium Nickel Manganese Cobalt Oxide (LiNiMnCoO₂ chemistry) battery, giving the car a range of 217 miles per charge.
+The motors are powered by a 92 kWh LiFePO4|link=LiFePo4 battery (lithium iron phosphate) battery, giving the car a range of 217 miles per charge.
 The car's body is made of carbon fibre.
 The interior features custom leather upholstery and hand-made dashboard components.

 In the subsequent version presented at the 2016 Geneva Motor Show, some performance figures were further optimised: the acceleration from 0–100 km/h was achieved in 2.6 seconds, from 0–200 km/h in 6.2 seconds, and from 0–300 km/h in 14.2 seconds.
 The best 1/4 mi time recorded was 9.9 seconds.
 The electronically limited top speed was increased to 221 mph.

 In 2017, the 0–60 mph acceleration time was improved to 2.4 seconds.
 0–100 km/h took 2.5 seconds, 0–200 km/h took 6 seconds, and 300 km/h took 14 seconds.
 The range was increased from 205 to 217 miles.